intel-analytics/ipex-llm/docs/readthedocs/source/doc/Friesian/QuickStart/online-serving.md

 ## Start Recall Service

 1. Prepare the faiss index file which generated in the nearline stage.
 2. Prepare the recall config file.
-You can refer to [Recall Service Config Template](#recall-service-config-template)
+You can refer to [Recall Service Config Template](#recall-service-config-template). **Note** that we use the bind mount to mount the current directory into /opt/work/mnt in the container, so paths in the config file should start with `mnt/`
 3. Put the faiss index file and the config file under the current directory.
    ```
    └── $(pwd)